SDA-SE/sda-dropwizard-commons/sda-commons-server-key-mgmt/README.md

 For example, when wrapping an API that fits into the platform around an existing implementation.
 Therefore, every value mapping consists of an `api` and an `impl`ementation value.

 The bundle provides a "pass through" default behavior for keys and mappings that are not known.
 This means, that the original value is just passed instead of being mapped.
 There is just a warning in the log files.

+This fail strategy can be configured as part of the builder.
+There is another fail strategy implemented (`FAIL_WITH_EXCEPTION`), that throws an `IllegalArgumentException` when no mapping can be found with no log message.

 ## Usage
 ```